Co-Curricular Club Expo

 Introductory sessions essential for Years 7-9.

-Please contact Ms Joyce vie ‘Teams Chat’ for appointments and further information.
+Please contact Ms Joyce via ‘Teams Chat’ for appointments and further information.

 Leader: Ms Joyce

-A Uniform will be provided for 1st XI players.
-Players need their own mouth guard, boots, shin guards & socks.
-For 1st XI the cost is approximately $170 per season plus transport and Winter Tournament costs.
-Social team subs are $30 per person per term plus transport costs.
+A Uniform will be provided for 1st XI players and all other football teams will play in their PE uniform.
+Players need their own boots, shin guards & socks.
+For 1st XI the cost is approximately $190 per season plus transport and event costs.
+Social team subs are $40 per person per term plus transport costs.

 Leader: Mrs Brooks